 “Those of you who know me well will not be surprised that I have something to say.
 Those of you who don’t know me so well will soon realise that I can’t keep quiet for more than 3 minutes at a time!

 Special thanks must also go to the hens, for making my last weekend as a singleton exceptional.
-The food, the fun, the tasks… To be honest that’s all I can say about that because “what goes on tour ‐ stays on tour!”
+The food, the fun, the forfeits… To be honest that’s all I can say about that because ‘what happens on the hen, stays on the hen!’

 And finally, I would like to finish with a quote by Emily Bronte who said of marriage: “Whatever our souls are made of, his and mine are the same.”
 Emily ‐ I totally agree.
 Thank you.”